-- Optimising the design of collection and waste transport systems together with the use of local / regional markets and outlets for recyclables and waste outputs will help reduce transport impacts. - Consideration of appropriate use of intermodal transport may enable greater movement of secondary resources derived from waste without significant increased carbon / local air quality impacts.
+- Optimising the design of collection and waste transport systems (including the use of alternatives such as biofuels) together with the use of local markets and outlets for recyclables and waste outputs will help reduce transport impacts. - Consideration of appropriate use of intermodal transport (e.g. rail, water transport) may enable greater movement of secondary resources derived from waste without significant increased carbon / local air quality impacts